tripdatabase/tripclick/index.md

 * TripClick IR Benchmark
 * TripClick Training Package for Deep Learning Models

-Please consult the **Getting the Data** section if you wish to obtain one or more of listed above.
+Please consult the **Getting the Data** section if you wish to obtain one or more of the listed above.

 ### Introduction
 ### TripClick Logs Dataset